open/close all folders

 - Precision F-Strike: Utters the F-word in Volume 4.

-- Ventriloquism: It's ambiguous whether Keerellis is a real alien or just something Yata made up.
+- Ventriloquism: It's ambiguous whether Kereellis is a real alien or just something Yata made up.
 You can't see lips move in a manga.
-It's implied Keerellis is real, and he's possessing Yata.
+It's implied Kereellis is real, and he's possessing Yata.

 Yata's alien sock puppet, who is (technically) a member of Kurosagi through Yata.